 Information regarding transactions during the year and balances held at the year-end between the Council and Birmingham City Propco Limited can be found within Note 48 of the Council entity accounts.

-Note G24 Associate and Joint Venture
+Note G24 Associate and Joint Operations

-The associate that has been consolidated into the Group Financial Statements is listed below.
+The associates that have been consolidated into the Group Financial Statements are listed below.

 I. Birmingham Airport Holdings Limited